The sectioned MGB at the Heritage Motor Centre Museum, Gaydon

 Q. I am told cars over 25 years old in England are not taxed-does this still apply when the engine has been replaced?

 A. The tax-free cut-off is fixed at 1st January 1973.
 Anything built (doesn't matter when it was first registered) before this date is tax free saving £160 per year.
 It is irrespective of any mechanical or body changes on the car as long as it retains its original chassis number.
+The tax-free cut-off has been on a rolling 40 year basis for a couple of years now, and such vehicles are classed as Vehicles of Historic Interest (VHI).
+More changes due in May 2018 - VHIs will be eligible to become MOT-exempt, on application, but only if they haven't been 'substantially modified' in the previous 30 years.
+More info here.

 Q. Are unleaded conversions preferable in terms of performance?

-A. No performance issues either way, but eventually the engine may need to have an unleaded head fitted, typically £150 plus a similar amount to fit.
+A. No performance benefits or drawbacks either way, but eventually the engine may need to have an unleaded head fitted, typically £150 plus a similar amount to fit.
 But so far I have not heard of anyone suffering from the problem that using unleaded fuel on an unmodified engine is supposed to cause - valve seat recession - and that includes North America where it has been in use for 30 years or more.
 Additives are available here which are said to protect against the problem and give peace of mind for a few pence per gallon, I use Castrol Valvemaster.
 Super Unleaded or Shell Optimax usually give significantly better performance than basic unleaded, regardless of which head you are using.

 Q. Thank you very much for your time.